 ESA Dogs Don’t Need Special Training, but if Fido Misbehaves, He’ll Lose His ESA Privileges!

 Generally speaking, any dog can be an ESA.
 Though this is true, it is important that your dog is well-behaved and friendly if it is going to be your ESA.
 Because ESAs are granted more rights than standard pets, they are also held to a higher standard.
 If your ESA is a nuisance or is dangerous, their support status may be revoked.

 Why Emotional Dog Training is Important for Those with Anxiety, Depression, and PTSD

 Though dogs do not need special training to be an ESA, there are some skills that they should know to help their owners cope with their symptoms.
 With some training, your dog can learn how to perform deep pressure therapy (DPT) which can help calm anxiety symptoms or help control unhealthy impulses.
-DPT usually involves your dog using their body weight to apply pressure to the chest or other parts of the body.
+DPT usually involves your dog using its body weight to apply pressure to the chest or other parts of the body.
 They may use their paws or entire body depending on the size of the dog.
 You can also train your dog to recognize your symptoms and tend to you when you experience them.
 To do this, mimic your symptoms and reward your dog when they follow your commands, this will make them more likely to respond when the real thing happens.
 It can be very important for ESAs to learn these emotional training skills so that they can help their owners through difficult situations.

 Get Your ESA Dog Letter Today